What is Fast Track?

 The Fast-Track Fee guarantees the following:

-- Expedited editorial processing: A rapid editorial decision for the 1st review round (and if sent out for peer review) peer review comments within 20 business days (4 weeks excluding holidays within that period)* after submission and payment of the fast-track fee (FTF), and
+- Expedited editorial processing: A rapid editorial decision for the 1st review round (and if sent out for peer review) within 20 business days (4 weeks excluding holidays within that period)* after submission and payment of the fast-track fee (FTF), and

 - Expedited production to publication, if accepted: If the final paper is accepted, publication of your paper within 4 weeks** after acceptance and APF payment.